 Format this page according to the Sample Pages below.

 The abstract should briefly state the problem, describe the procedure or methods used, and summarize the conclusions reached in the thesis or dissertation.
 The length of the abstract should not exceed 500 words.

 The heading ABSTRACT is centered and placed two inches from the top of the page followed by the title of the thesis/dissertation in ALL CAPS, centered four lines below the heading.
-Author’s name, name of university, and advisor’s name are left-justified and can be single- or double-spaced two lines below the title.
+Author’s name and name of university are left-justified and single-spaced, two lines below the title.
+The advisor’s name is left-justified and two lines below the university name.
 The text of the abstract begins two lines below the advisor’s name.